mivanit/dendron-citations/README.md

 - [x] given a bibtex file, generate a vault of dendron notes bibtex keys as filenames
 - [x] add tags and other things from bibtex to metadata
+- [x] optional generation of tag files
 - [ ] "beneath" each note for the bibtex, add another note for the citation itself.
 	- note that this will all break if the bibtex keys change!
 - [ ] automatically convert [PandocCiter](https://github.com/notZaki/PandocCiter) style
 	- this will allow for better searching for papers
-- [ ] optional generation of tag files?
 - [ ] make citations work properly when compiling with [Pandoc](https://pandoc.org/)
 	- probably best to do this as part of [dendron-pandoc](https://github.com/mivanit/dendron-pandoc)
 - [ ] turn this into a real vscode plugin